JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 lifetime), and many more.
 This project aims to implement models for performing survivor analysis with the MLJ machine learning framework.

-**mlr3proba is currently the most complete survival analysis interface, let's get SA.jl to the same standard - but learning from mistakes along the way.**
+**[mlr3proba](https://mlr3proba.mlr-org.com) is currently the most complete survival analysis interface, let's get SurvivalAnalysisA.jl to the same standard - but learning from mistakes along the way.**

 **Mentors.** [Sebastian Vollmer](https://sebastian.vollmer.ms), [Anthony Blaom](https://ablaom.github.io/),